suryajeetlondhe/flutter_interview_questions/README.md

 effects.

 ---

-88) What is the🎯 Purpose of FittedBox in Flutter:
+87.What is the🎯 Purpose of FittedBox in Flutter:
+---
 FittedBox is used to scale and position its child within the available space.

 ✅ Why use it?
 To make widgets fit perfectly without overflow.